huxx499/Generation-Baselines/review-reading-comprehension/README.md

 For test, here minlen/maxlen mean the min/max length of reviews, maxitem means the max number of items, print_count means the number of reviews every print.

 ## Reading Comprehension
-To predict the answer when given the file `data/test.json` containing questiones reviews.
+To predict the answer when given the file `data/test.json` containing questiones and reviews.
 The output file is `output/predictions.json`
 ```
 bash run_rrc_test.sh 0
 ```